 What happens after I have applied?

-The day is also an important opportunity for you to ask any questions you may have, and to make sure the course is the right choice for you.
-It gives you the chance to 'try out' osteopathy, find out more about the content and delivery of the course, and to meet staff, students and some of your fellow applicants.
+Interviews are also an important opportunity for you to ask any questions you may have, and to make sure the course is the right choice for you.
+It gives you the chance to find out more about the content and delivery of the course, and to speak to a member of our course team.

 Our admissions team aim to inform you of the outcome of your interview within a week.
 Successful applicants will be sent an offer email, and full-time applicants will also receive an update on UCAS track.
 The email will detail the type of offer, including whether or not it is conditional on you meeting particular grades or other requirements.

 Applicants to the M.Ost full-time course will be given a decision deadline by UCAS.
 Key UCAS dates can be found on the UCAS website.